 How to Make Homemade Hot Chocolate:

-- In a small saucepan over medium heat, warm the almond milk until steaming but not boiling.
+- In a small saucepan over medium heat, warm the milk until steaming but not boiling.

-- Continue heating for another 2–3 minutes, stirring occasionally, until the hot chocolate is warm and slightly thickened.
+- Let the hot chocolate heat for another 2-3 minutes, stirring occasionally, until warmed through and slightly thickened.

 Recipe Notes & Tips: